duprasf/php-base-laminas-new-app/readme.md

 #### Flags
 The start script supports a few flags.
 You can use the ```-h``` flag to see the list of flags available to the script if you forgot.
-This list is as follow:
+This list is as follows:
-* -k|--traefik: Tell the script that you are using traefik.
+* ```-k|--traefik```: Tell the script that you are using traefik.
 You can also specify a different domain if you wish.
-* -e|--env-file: Specify that you wish to use a different environment file then the default one (which is $PWD/environment/app.env)
+* ```-e|--env-file```: Specify that you wish to use a different environment file then the default one (which is $PWD/environment/app.env)

 #### Environment file
-The docker script will be looking for a environment file that sets up the environment variables for the container.
+The docker script will be looking for an environment file that sets up the environment variables for the container.
 In the repo you should have a /environment/app.env.dist file that you should copy to /environment/app.env (so ```cp environment/app.env.dist environment/app.env```)

 That file is a list of all environment variables to be set in your container.

-In a development environment you can set the environment variable "PHP_DEV_ENV" to 1.
+In a development environment, you should set the environment variable PHP_DEV_ENV to 1.
 This will display the errors and disabled the OP cache.

-In the default file, you will also find LAMINAS_ROOT_PATH which define the root path of laminas and should not be changed.
+In the default file, you will also find LAMINAS_ROOT_PATH which defines the root path of laminas and should not be changed.

 The last environment variable in the default file is JWT_SECRET.
-This variable is the salt use to generate JWT token and should be a unique very long string of random characters.
+This variable is the salt use to generate JWT (JavaScript Web Token) and should be a unique very long string of random characters.

 Other variables that you can set can be found in the [PHP base image](https://github.hc-sc.gc.ca/hs/php-base-docker#params) documentation.
-It is recommended that you do not change those values unlessyou have a good reason to do so.
+It is recommended that you do not change those values unless you have a good reason to do so.

+You can also add your own environment variable required for your application.
+It is better to start with the acronym of your app or some type of ID to differentiate it from PHP_*, LAMIAS_*, ANALYTICS_* and JWT_* for example.

 ### Full documentation
 You can find the full documentation of each module/class from this framework and